 The downside is, of course, that many of these medications are not always good when used long-term.
 They are usually recommended for cases of infrequent exposure to cat allergens.
 Talk to your doctor about the safest ways to control your own immune responses.

-Other than the methods above, there really isn't a way to rid yourself of a cat allergy.
+Other than the methods above, there really isn't a way to completely rid yourself of a cat dander allergy.
 Of course, that doesn't mean you can't try to manage your allergies and learn how to reduce cat dander in your home.

 For people with mild allergies, reducing dander and limiting exposure to saliva and other sources of Fel d1 may be enough to allow you to cohabitate with a cat safely, but before you try it, talk to your doctor about the risks.